CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 ### Task 1: Explore the Power Platform Admin View app

+In this task you will, launch the Admin View app in the CoE environment to review apps, flows, environments, connectors, and makers.
+Explore governance features like business justification, risk assessment, and app catalog tagging.

 1. Navigate to **Power Apps**.

 2. Select the **Power Platform CoE** environment in the environment selector.